~12 min read

 What you've learned in Part 1

-• DAX is a function language with 250+ functions -- 80+ inherited from Excel, 100+ unique to DAX
+DAX is a function language.
+80+ functions come from Excel; 100+ are unique to DAX.

 Next up: filter context and row context, how CALCULATE works, and why understanding context is the key to writing DAX that behaves the way you expect.